|University Location||Sydney, New South Wales|

 Completed bachelor’s degree

 You must have a completed undergraduate degree from a recognized university with a minimum cumulative GPA of 2.3/4.0 (approximately 68% +).
 Your grades assessed for admission are based on your highest-ranked university degree.

 Applicants without a degree in a health-related area are welcome to apply; if successful, these applicants complete prescribed units of study in anatomy and/or psychology as electives.

-*While the application deadline is October 30 each year, offers are made throughout the year based on academic merit and subject to availability in the program.
+*While the application deadline is generally the end of October, offers are made throughout the year based on academic merit and subject to availability in the program.
 You are encouraged to apply as early as possible as this program can fill quickly.